leobrowning92/plotting/afmcount_procedure.md

 ## analyzing junction density

+This uses the `afmdensityplot` script written using python3 in the root directory of this repo:

     afmdensityplot -s $(ls *.txt)

-Other options include --show to see the plots as you go.
+Other options include `--show` to see the plots as you go.

 ## for measuring tubes